 C. Our Liability to You For Errors Involving Peer-to-Peer Payments and the Google Wallet Balance

-(1) If, through no fault of ours, you do not have enough money in your Google Wallet Balance or Funding Account to make the P2P Payment or other transaction using your Google Wallet Balance or Google Wallet Card.
+(1) If, through no fault of ours, you do not have enough money in your Google Wallet Balance or Funding Account to make the P2P Payment or other transaction using your Google Wallet Balance.

-(2) If the Service was not working properly and you knew about the problem with the Service when you started the P2P Payment or other transaction using your Google Wallet Balance or Google Wallet Card.
+(2) If the Service was not working properly and you knew about the problem with the Service when you started the P2P Payment or other transaction using your Google Wallet Balance.

-(3) If circumstances beyond our control (such as fire or flood) prevent us from completing the P2P Payment or other transaction using your Google Wallet Balance or Google Wallet Card, despite reasonable precautions that we have taken.
+(3) If circumstances beyond our control (such as fire or flood) prevent us from completing the P2P Payment or other transaction using your Google Wallet Balance, despite reasonable precautions that we have taken.

-There may be other exceptions set forth in the Google Wallet Terms of Service or this Customer Service and Error Resolution Policy.
+There may be other exceptions set forth in the Google Payments Terms of Service or this Customer Service and Error Resolution Policy.

 Section 6.
 DISCLAIMER OF ANY OTHER LIABILITY.
 EXCEPT AS OTHERWISE STATED ABOVE OR AS PROVIDED BY LAW, IN NO EVENT SHALL GPC BE LIABLE FOR DAMAGES FOR DELAY, NONDELIVERY, NONPAYMENT OR UNDERPAYMENT OF A P2P PAYMENT, WHETHER CAUSED BY AN ACT OR OMISSION OF GPC, ITS EMPLOYEES, AGENTS OR OTHERWISE.
 THE SOLE REMEDY AGAINST GPC SHALL BE LIMITED TO REFUND TO SENDER OF THE PRINCIPAL OF THE P2P PAYMENT AMOUNT PLUS FEES AND CHARGES, EXCEPT AS OTHERWISE PROVIDED BY LAW.
 IN NO EVENT SHALL GPC BE LIABLE FOR SPECIAL, INDIRECT, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY OR PUNITIVE DAMAGES EXCEPT AS OTHERWISE PROVIDED BY LAW.